aws-samples/amazon-opensearch-service-sample-cdk/README.md

 ### How is the CDK context used in this solution?
 This project uses CDK context parameters to configure deployments.
 These context values will dictate the composition of your stacks as well as which stacks get deployed.

-The full list of available configuration options for this project are listed [here](./options.md).
 Each option can be provided as an empty string `""` or simply not included, and in each of these 'empty' cases the option will use the project default value (if it exists) or CloudFormation's default value.

 Depending on your use-case, you may choose to provide options from both the `cdk.context.json` and the CDK CLI, in which case it is important to know the precedence level for context values.
 The below order shows these levels with values being passed by the CDK CLI having the most importance
 1. CDK CLI passed context values, e.g. --c stage=dev2 (highest precedence)